 From 2001 – 2007, despite having to continue getting to work at a goodness forsaken hour, I was still excited because I got a new job in San Francisco with the opportunity to build my own little business out west.
 Working in a satellite office gave me my first glimpse of what entrepreneurship could be like.

 But when the financial crisis hit in 2008, my excitement turned into fear.
 I no longer went to the office because I loved all that went on in the stock markets.
-I started setting multiple alarm clocks to ensure I got in on time because I didn’t want to give management a reason for firing me.
+I started setting multiple alarm clocks to ensure I got in on time because I was fearful of getting laid off.
 It was depressing to come in and see everything crumbling so quickly.

 But through work, I learned how to be a better communicator.
-Through the practice of writing daily newsletters about what went on in Asia while we slept, I slowly found my ikigai through storytelling.
+Through the practice of writing daily newsletters (join 60,000+ and subscribe) about what went on in Asia while we slept, I slowly found my ikigai through storytelling.
 Clients and colleagues alike would regularly reach out to say how much they enjoyed the newsletter.

-Now that I don’t have a compliance department breathing down my neck with Financial Samurai, it’s a joy to help make people believe a little more in themselves by showing what’s possible.
+With no more compliance department breathing down my neck with Financial Samurai, it's a joy to help make people believe a little more in themselves by showing what's possible.
+Over one million visitors read Financial Samurai a month.
+I found my ikigai in Financial Samurai.

 According to Akihiro Hasegawa, a clinical psychologist and associate professor at Toyo Eiwa University, the origin of the word ikigai goes back to the Heian period (794 to 1185).
 “Gai comes from the word kai (“shell” in Japanese) which were deemed highly valuable, and from there ikigai derived as a word that means value in living.”